holoviromic/The-Little-Things/index.md

 {% capture text %}

-.. focuses on identifying novel bacterial, and archaeal lineages, as well as mobile genetic elements, from environmental sequence data using multi-omics (metagenomics, metatranscriptomics, and phylogenomics) approaches..
+.. focuses on identifying novel bacterial, and archaeal lineages, as well as mobile genetic elements, from environmental sequence data using multi-omics (metagenomics, metatranscriptomics, and phylogenomics) approaches.

 {%
   include button.html